symfony/symfony-docs/best_practices/forms.rst

     {{ form(someform) }}

-This way, the entire form rendering is passed to the theme where you can control all field independently.
+This way, the entire form rendering is passed to the theme where you can control all fields independently.

 Handling Form Submits
 ---------------------

-Handling the form submission can be a tricky part of your application but as soon as you understand how it works, your code become suddently way easier to maintain.
+Handling the form submission can be a tricky part of your application but as soon as you understand how it works, your code becomes suddenly way easier to maintain.
 In order to ease the process, we recommend to use FormHandler for every form, this way, you can dispatch the logic through multiples classes and keep your controller thin.